sung-max/sung-max.github.io/_posts/2019-09-19-deep-learning-shallow-understanding.markdown

   My impression is that while this is a very mature field, in general people don't have a good grasp on non-linear systems.
   Apparently, this is why weather forecasts are still limited to relatively short horizons.

-  There have been some recent developments passing the discrete dynamics to the continuous one, and analyzing the latter.
+  There have been some recent developments passing the discrete dynamics to the continuous one, and analyzing the latter, which seems intuitively reasonable, but don't appear to have that much of a ripple in the community.

 * Statistical physics